lytedev/deno-netlify-ddns/readme.md

 # Usage

-**NOTE**: Running this locally while configured for production will delete and create production DNS entries pointed to `127.0.0.1` or `::1`.
+**NOTE**: Running this locally while configured for production will delete and create DNS entries pointed to `127.0.0.1` or `::1`.
 You almost certainly do not want to do that.

 Start the server like so: